sjkelly/RepRap-World-Tour/readme.txt

 The RepRap World Tour is the first RepRap workshop in the US.
-Students get a full kit, 30 hours of instruction, and the most up-to-date toolchain In this repo is the entire toolchain to program and print with a RepRap, in this case BronzeBot.
+Students get a full kit, 30 hours of instruction, and the most up-to-date toolchain.
+In this repo is the entire toolchain to program and print with a RepRap Prusa Mendel printer.

 -Chris Thompson
 secretary, hive76